wojtek0126/Portfolio_react_app/README.md

-Portfolio lab is a project made for CodersLab React course.
+This project is made for CodersLab React course.
+It is an app made to giveaway old and unwanted items for charity.
 It contains homepage, login, item send form and contact form.
 Desktop ready, RWD WIP.
+Made with react, sass, fetch API.